ShaggyDude/muse/docs/muse.md

 #### Development Tooling Example: Component Inspector (explore mightymeld)

-As an example of how Stage 5 tooling supports the Tree of Life methodology, we can look at the Component Inspector - a development tool that allows developers to browse and inspect components directly in their development environment.
+As an example of how Stage 5 tooling supports Muse methodology, we can look at the Component Inspector - a development tool that allows developers to browse and inspect components directly in their development environment.

 ```gherkin